Skip to content

 How to Clean Vertical Blinds with Washable Fabrics

-There are several different methods of washing vertical blinds, so you need to follow the manufacturer’s instructions for your fabric type.
+There are several methods of washing vertical blinds, so you must follow the manufacturer’s instructions for your fabric type.

 Machine wash